invpe/gridshell/Documentation/Tutorials/Join.md

 The sketch requires few items from you to be provided, first let's update your WiFi credentials.
 Miner needs to be able to connect to the internet, thus the WiFi credentials are required.

-Put these details here, line 15 and line 16 of the code.
+Put these details here, line 15 and line 16 of the code replacing XX's and YY's with your wifi details.

 ![GridShell](https://github.com/invpe/gridshell/blob/main/Resources/Tut5.png)